2025 Paris Saint-Germain celebration riots: Background

 Paris Saint-Germain's (PSG) UEFA Champions League victory was the club's first ever title in the competition, making them the second French club to win the Champions League after Marseille in 1993.
-PSG is the most popular club in France, with 22% of the country rooting for them and 35 million fans world wide.
-PSG fans and ultras are noted as some of the most devoted in football.
+PSG is the most popular club in France, with 22% of the country supporting the team and an estimated global fanbase of 35 million.
+PSG supporters, including the club's ultras, are widely regarded as some of the most devoted in football.

 Riots

-The riots began in Paris around the Parc des Princes stadium and quickly spread to other areas, including the Champs-Élysées.
-PSG fans vandalized public infrastructure, launched fireworks causing trash can fires, confronted police, and set vehicles on fire.
+The riots began in Paris near the Parc des Princes stadium and quickly spread to other areas of the city, including the Champs-Élysées.
+Groups of PSG supporters vandalized public infrastructure, launched fireworks that caused rubbish bin fires, set vehicles on fire and clashed with police.
 Police responded with tear gas and water cannons to disperse crowds.

-Violent clashes between fans and police were reported throughout the night.
+The two deaths reportedly linked to the riots have since been debunked.
+Reportedly there was a man in his 20s who was hit by a car in Paris, turned out to be just a road accident, and a 17-year-old boy identified as Benoît Vacelet, was killed with multiple stab wounds near the Place de la Fontaine Chaude in Dax, in southwestern France.

+His death was later requalified by French prosecutors as an assassination.

+Over 190 people were injured, including four seriously, along with minor injuries to nine police and military personnel.